 Wrongful Death

-Seattle Wrongful Death Attorneys
+Seattle Wrongful Death Attorney

 Our Seattle wrongful death attorneys want to assure you that we are here for you during this challenging time.
-We are prepared to help you file a lawsuit and fight for justice on behalf of your lost loved one.
+We are prepared to help you file a wrongful death lawsuit and fight for justice on behalf of your lost loved one.

 Since 1995, Carpenter & Zuckerman in Washington has provided compassionate and committed legal representation and guidance to our clients.
 We want to do the same for you after an untimely loss that could have been prevented.

-To schedule a free initial case consultation, call our team at (425) 585-4009 today.
+To schedule a free initial case consultation with a wrongful death attorney in Seattle, call our team at (425) 585-4009 today.

 What Is a Wrongful Death Lawsuit?